jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_2.rst

   :green:`True`   :red:`False`   :red:`False`
   ==============  ============== ==============

-* I add the next case - when the first input is :red:`False` and the second input is :green:`True`
+* I add an :ref:`assertion<what is an assertion?>` for the next case, which is when the first input is :red:`False` and the second input is :green:`True`

   .. code-block:: python
     :lineno-start: 63